kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 -->

 ###### How does this feature react if the API server and/or etcd is unavailable?

+The controller will be unable to update the `lastUsedTime` status field.

 ###### What are other known failure modes?